TRANSark - Centre for Development of Emerging Pedagogies

 We live in times of major transition.
 Climate change and frequent economic or environmental crises affect all areas of the globe, whilst new technologies, social media and cultural mobility are radically altering our world-view.
 Consequently, today’s knowledge will soon become outdated and will no longer suffice to find the right answers.
 Change in pedagogical practice has been slow when compared to these developments.

 Projects at NTNU have exemplified the benefits of, and stressed the need for, a radical shift from content-based education to active learning.
 Such initiatives empower students to learn actively, embrace and navigate complexity, and implement societal change.

-Experiences and findings from TRANSark activities will form the basis for new pedagogical theories - pilots for implementation in the targets of the TRANSark work packages and other relevant study programs.
+Experiences and findings from TRANSark activities will form the basis for new pedagogical methods for implementation in the targets of the TRANSark pilots and other relevant study programs.
 TRANSark will explore, challenge and develop the relationship between discipline-specific pedagogies and general pedagogies, with the purpose of re-thinking both.

 Real-world situations and problem-based learning within Communities of Practice

 Multi-perspective understanding and learning as a process of personal growth

 Theoretical framework for the development of pedagogies for other work packages